Come Join Us!

 - Pack Camping supplies and food (summer camp is not included)

 - Scout books, Neckties and tie slides

 - Advancement patches, pins and other awards for Scouts

 - Trophies, ribbons, pinewood derby cars, raingutter regatta kits and banquet supplies.

 - Copies and general pack supplies

-Cub Scouts participate in popcorn/wreath sale fund raising events in September and October and money earned by the scouts can be applied to the renewal fee.
+Cub Scouts participate in popcorn/wreath in September and October and other fundraising events in the Spring and money earned by the scouts can be applied to the renewal fee.